 The District receives funds from Rotary Foundation to be granted to participating Rotary clubs to support a specific mission.
 Revenue is recognized upon the approval of the recipient club's grant.
 Any unspent funds at the end of the year must be returned to Rotary Foundation.
-Unspent funds are recorded in accrued expenses on the balance sheets and amounted to \$19,198 and \$34,889 at June 30, 2018 and 2017.
+Unspent funds are included in accrued expenses on the balance sheets and amounted to \$20,324 and \$19,198 at June 30, 2019 and 2018.